 A telling postcard from Chicago, circa 1908

 This personal non-profit site was made strictly for your enjoyment and mine.
 It took me many years and money out of my own pocket to make.
 I do not have an agenda claiming that I own Al Capone, nor am I peddling any book.
 I do not associate myself with any author, writer, Capone relative, any supposed Capone relative or other Capone website, unless it's specified here, or if their book, site or name appears here.
-Some people claim this subject to see their name in lights.
-Some do it for fame and glory, some do it for the money, some for both.
-For me, it's merely about the fascination of the era.This educational website's aim is strictly about telling a historically correct version (at least as close as humanly possible) of Al Capone and the roaring twenties.
+Some people claim this subject for fame and glory, some do it for the money, some for both.
+For me, it's merely about the fascination of the era.This educational website's aim is strictly about telling a historically untwisted, unbiased and correct version (at least as close as humanly possible) of Al Capone and the roaring twenties.
 Through this process, I wanted to share it with all true history buffs out there, whether experienced or novice.
 Nothing more, nothing less!
 This site and I have proudly helped countless students across the U.S. with their National History Day projects on Al Capone.
 I personally take the time to answer their questions.

 If after your visit you liked what you saw, then please take the time to sign the guestbook by clicking on Capone's fountain pen below.
 It's really appreciated by me, and by those who contribute to this site!
 (Historians, buffs and relatives of these bios and artifacts).